Monica Villarreal

 March 2007 – Present

-CWU is a grassroots organization that facilitates a space where women can express themselves freely through arts.
-We organize annual event for International Women’s Day and Women’s Herstory Month during the month of March.
+CWU is a grassroots organization that facilitates a space where women can express themselves freely through the arts.
+We organize an annual event for International Women’s Day and Women’s Herstory Month during March.
 This event promotes and supports inter-generational, multi-ethnic women artists of all backgrounds and genres.

 Co-founder & Dancer, Danza Azteca Taxcayolotl

 Danza Azteca Taxcayolotl is a traditional Mexican dance group that participates in indigenous ceremonies and educational presentations.
 Danza Azteca Taxcayolotl purpose is to facilitate space for people to share and learn about Mexica spirituality, traditions, and culture.
-We organize an annual event, "La Resistencia de Tenochtitlan" is a commemoration to the invasion of present time Mexico and the resistance of the Mexica nation from Tenochtitlan.
-Every year in August, this event brings over 50 dancers from around Texas, dressed in colorful regalia, wearing headdress with beautiful long feathers, and utilizing natural instruments to compose traditional rhythms for ceremonial dancing at Eastwood Park, located in the historic Second Ward of Houston, Texas.
+We organized an annual event, "La Resistencia de Tenochtitlan," which is a commemoration of the invasion of present-day Mexico and the resistance of the Mexica nation from Tenochtitlan.
+Every year in August, this event brings over 50 dancers from around Texas, dressed in colorful regalia, wearing headdresses with beautiful long feathers, and utilizing natural instruments to compose traditional rhythms for ceremonial dancing at Eastwood Park, located in the historic Second Ward of Houston, Texas.

 PUBLICATIONS